 (photo courtesy racintoday.com)

 Watkins Glen International took a physical toll on several drivers Monday, when a rain-postponed Sprint Cup event on the famous road course produced a series of tooth-rattling crashes that left competitors sore in more ways than one.
 Thankfully, everyone walked away, but some walked extremely tentatively after too-close encounters with tire barriers and/or the Glen’s famous blue guardrails.
+In such situations, people can hire Virginia DUI attorneys who can help the victim recover personal injury claims and give legal counseling.

 “You’re obviously traveling fast.
 This is obviously the fastest road course,” said David Ragan, involved in a spectacular four-car accident that marred the race’s final lap.
 “It’s crazy, though, in this day and age to not have SAFER barriers and a little better design.
 That guardrail and all has probably been here since the 1900s when this race track was built.
 It’s kind of absurd.
 There are dirt tracks that have better SAFER barriers and wall systems.”